Put an end to slow, messy and painful methods of Hair Removal

 Tolerance of pain is very individual from person to person.
 No anesthetics are required, and most people describe the sensation as similar to that of a rubber band snapping onto the skin.

-The light used is completely safe, visible light.
+The light used is safe, visible light.
 Potentially harmful wavelengths are removed by the unique Ellipse dual Mode Filtering system.

 It is important not to remove hair by plucking, tweezing, waxing or use of creams during the entire four weeks before treatment.
 This ensures that as many hair follicles as possible contain a hair and thus can be destroyed by the light.